What is proposed for construction

 Get more information about the Corridor Construction Program at AustinTexas.gov/CorridorMobility.

 Corridor Mobility Plans were the basis for development of the Corridor Construction Program.
 The City of Austin finalized a Corridor Mobility Plan for Guadalupe Street in December 2017.

-This plan recommends improvements for safety, mobility, sustainability, and quality-of-life along Guadalupe Street between 18th Street and West 29th Street, as well as West 24th Street between Guadalupe Street and North Lamar Boulevard, and Nueces Street from 24th Street to Guadalupe Street.
+This plan recommends improvements for safety, mobility, sustainability, and quality-of-life along Guadalupe Street between Martin Luther King Jr. Boulevard to West 29th Street, West 24th Street between Guadalupe Street and North Lamar Boulevard and Nueces Street from 24th Street to Guadalupe Street.

 Click on the links below to read the plan.